greenrobotllc/codefrog-help/help/mas/workflows.md

 4. Click **Select Folder**
 5. Navigate to your project folder in the macOS folder picker
 6. Click **Open** to grant access
-7. Configure optional settings (color theme, Git repository)
+7. Configure optional settings (color theme)
 8. Click **Create Project**

 ### What You Can Do

 - **File Browser:** Browse, edit, create, and delete files
-- **Git Integration:** View changes, commit, push, and pull
-- **GitHub PR Comments:** Import and manage pull request feedback
+- **GitHub Integration:** Import pull request comments and issues from the GitHub API for bulk import into your AI agent of choice
 - **Code Validation:** Run security scans and code analysis
 - **Web Testing:** Test HTML files in your browser

+**Note:** For Git operations like viewing changes, committing, pushing, and pulling, we recommend using [GitHub Desktop](https://desktop.github.com/) or your preferred Git client.

 ### File Access